Common Linkerd tasks

 Using A Private Docker Repository.
 Using Linkerd with a Private Docker Repository.

-Using Extensions.
-Add functionality with extensions.
+Using extensions.
+Add functionality to Linkerd with optional extensions.

 Using GitOps with Linkerd with Argo CD.
 Use Argo CD to manage Linkerd installation and upgrade lifecycle.